emiliehrx/emiliehrx/README.md

 I am Emilie, .Net Full Stack Developer in training from Belgium.
 I like solving problems and everything related to new technologies and computers.

-- 🔭 I’m currently working on learning new things every day
+- 🔭 I’m currently working on discovering new things every day
 - 🌱 I’m currently learning C#, Javascript and Cybersecurity
 - 👨‍💻  Read more about my projects at <a href="https://emilie.henreaux.be/">emilie.henreaux.be
 - ⚡ Fun fact : I like video games, cinema, reading, writing and drawing